poetaster/bytebeats/README.md

 Inspired by: https://www.youtube.com/watch?v=GtQdIYUtAHg and launched with: http://wurstcaptures.untergrund.net/music/

-On the the Midiboy (blokas.io thanks for this!) or Ardoboy, Use the four direction buttons to change the formula.
+On the the Midiboy (blokas.io thanks for this!) or Arduboy, Use the four direction buttons to change the formula.

 Keeping holding the button to display the formula being used.